stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 First, for most your problems there are similar or analogous ones on women’s side - what gives you the idea that it’s easier for her to find someone with similar interests, or to overcome shyness?

-Second, there is a lot social pressure on the way she behaves.
+Second, there is a lot of social pressure on the way she behaves.
 Some of this is related to the value placed on women’s modesty (i.e. *“she shouldn’t be too easy”*).
 But it seems that the largest burden is from (often unrealistic) expectations related to beauty standards.
 In the worst case, she may feel that her dating prospects are entirely dependent her looks.

 ![](/imgs/2017-09-30-dating-for-nerds-gender-differences/dating_looks_poetry_patrizia_comino.jpg)